uber/cadence/docs/design/2290-cadence-ndc.md

 When a workflow encounters divergence of workflow history, proper conflict resolution should be applied.

-In Cadence NDC, workflow history events are modeled as a tree, as shown in second example in [### Version History].
+In Cadence NDC, workflow history events are modeled as a tree, as shown in the second example in [### Version History].

 Workflows which encounters divergence will have more than one history branches.
 Among all history branches, the history branch with the highest version is considered as the `current branch` and workflow mutable state is a summary of the current branch.
 Whenever there is a switch between workflow history branches, a complete rebuild of workflow mutable state will occur.